 A routine EEG (electroencephalography) is a recording of electrical activity of the brain.
 The benefit of the test is that it will help your consultant to diagnose if there is a problem and they will then be able to advice any appropriate treatment.

-What is an EMG & NCS
+EMG & NCS

+Small recording electrodes are placed over the muscles supplied by the nerves and activity is monitored.
 An EMG produces information that is often complementary to the information obtained by NCS.